 Free and Reduced Meal Information

 Children in households that receive SNAP (formerly known as food stamps), TANF or FDPIR, and most foster children, can receive free meals by completing a program application.
 We treat your student's participation in the free or reduced price meals program as highly confidential.
 Any family who qualifies (by income) can receive free or reduced priced meals.
-During the 2016-17 school year for example, a household of four with an annual income of $44,863 or less will qualify for reduced price meals at a cost of 30 cents for breakfast and 40 cents for lunch.
+For example, a household of four with an annual income of $45,510 or less will qualify for reduced price meals at a cost of 30 cents for breakfast and 40 cents for lunch.